 What are some common questions about Sign Language interpretation?

 Do I speak to the interpreter?
 Or to the meeting participant(s)?

-Sometimes, meeting participants will ask the interpreter “Can you tell her…” or, “Can you let him know…”.
+Sometimes, meeting participants ask the interpreter, “Can you tell her…” or, “Can you let him know…”.
 There is no reason for anyone to talk directly to the interpreter while in a meeting.
 Instead, participants should speak directly to whoever needs to be addressed.
-The signer is there to facilitate conversation, they are not a part of the conversation.
+The signer is there to facilitate conversation; they are not a part of it.